Former Union minister Chinmayanand, accused of rape, arrested | Devdiscourse

-Former Union minister Swami Chinmayanand, accused of rape by a law student, was arrested on Friday and sent to 14 days of judicial custody by a local court here, his counsel said.
-The BJP leader was arrested by the special investigation team (SIT) of Uttar Pradesh police from his residence 'Divya Dham' here around 8.50 am amid heavy security deployment, his lawyer Pooja Singh told PTI.
+Former Union minister Swami Chinmayanand, accused of rape by a law student, was arrested on Friday and sent to 14 days judicial custody by a court in Uttar Pradesh's Shahjahanpur.
+The BJP leader, charged with stalking, wrongful confinement and intimidation, was arrested by the special investigation team (SIT) of Uttar Pradesh police from his residence 'Divya Dham' here around 8.50 am amid heavy security deployment.

-He was taken for medical examination to a government hospital, following which he was taken to the court of Chief Judicial Magistrate.
-The court remanded Chinmayanand to 14-day judicial custody.
+He was taken for medical examination to a government hospital, following which he was taken to the the court of Chief Judicial Magistrate.
+The court remanded Chinmayanand to 14 days judicial custody.
+He has been booked under sections 376c (Intercourse by superintendent of jail, remand home, etc), 354d (stalking), 342 (Punishment for wrongful confinement) and 506 (Punishment for criminal intimidation) of the IPC, Senior Prosecution Officer Kuldeep Singh said.

-Teams led by senior police officials have been deployed at the court premises and the hospital.
-A team of police officials is also patrolling the area to ensure there is no disturbance, a senior official said.
-The woman, who is a postgraduate student at one of the colleges run by Chinmayanand's organization, has alleged that she was raped and "physically exploited" for a year by the former Union minister.
+Teams led by senior police officials were deployed at the court premises and the hospital.
+A team of police officials also patrolled the area to ensure there is no disturbance, a senior official said.
+The woman, who is a postgraduate student at one of the colleges run by Chinmayanand's organisation, has alleged that she was raped and "physically exploited" for a year by the former Union minister.

 The case is being investigated by the SIT set up by Uttar Pradesh police on the directions of the Supreme Court.
 Chinmayanand, who was admitted to the medical college here on Wednesday, was referred to King George's Medical University (KGMU) in Lucknow.